 - – Have not had cataract surgery in the eye in which the telescope will be implanted

 - – Meet age, vision, and cornea health requirements

 After the ophthalmologist confirms that you are a potential candidate, your vision will be tested using an external telescope simulator.
 The results of the test and visual training/rehabilitation evaluation visits will help you and your ophthalmologist decide if you are likely to benefit from the CentraSight treatment program.
 If so, the tests will also help you and your ophthalmologist discuss which eye should be treated and what your vision may be like after the treatment.

-Call us today to see if this procedure is right for you.
+Contact us today to see if this procedure is right for you.

-Additional information can be found www.CentraSight.com.
+Additional information can be found at www.CentraSight.com.